We Don’t Play Games. We Build Neural Schemas.

 1. The Retrieval Engine (Generative Learning)

-We have eliminated the multiple-choice question.
-To build fluency, you must engage in Generative Processing—the act of constructing an answer from scratch.
+We have eliminated the multiple-choice question entirely.
+To build real fluency, you must engage in Generative Processing: the act of constructing an answer completely from scratch.

 2. The Algorithm (FSRS & Spacing)